 Over half a century ago, Jorge Reynolds introduced his groundbreaking invention to the world: the external artificial pacemaker with internal electrodes.
 This revolutionary invention marked a milestone in cardiology and medicine at large.
 For the first time, the heart rate of patients with severe cardiac conditions could be regulated and controlled.
-This life-saving device has become a symbol of hope for those battling heart diseases.
+This life-saving device has become a symbol of hope for those battling heart disease.

 International Recognition and Three Honorary Doctorates